Last Updated on April 18, 2026 by Ioana

 Another luxury hotel in the Old Town area is Mamaison Hotel Le Regina.
 This is a boutique hotel in the heart of Warsaw in the Mokrowsky Palace.
 They won the award for the best boutique hotel in Poland.

-The hotel is a short walk from the Old Town Square and the Vistula River bank.
-It’s the perfect place to stay if you want to be withing walking distance of the main historical landmarks.
+The hotel is a short walk from both the Old Town Square and the Vistula River bank.
+It’s the perfect place to stay if you want to be withing walking distance from the main historical landmarks.

 Krakowskie Przedmieście